 Description

-Thai stir fry noodles with gravy (Rad Na) is a savory and hearty dish with charred wide rice noodles with cooked Chinese broccoli and carrots and is then covered with a mouthwatering gravy sauce.
+Thai stir-fried Rad Na Wide Noodles with Gravy is a savory and hearty dish with charred wide rice noodles with cooked Chinese broccoli and carrots and is then covered with a mouthwatering gravy sauce.
 It's the perfect comfort food all year round.
-Easy and quick and comes together in 30 minutes!
+Easy and quick, it comes together in 30 minutes!

 Ingredients